thebjtho/Portfolio/README.md

 **Let's Connect**

-Feel free to explore the repository, and if you have any questions or need personalized cybersecurity consulting, reach out to me at thebjtho.com or connect with me on X: @thebjtho.
+Feel free to explore the repository, and if you have any questions or need personalized cybersecurity services, reach out to me at thebjtho.com or connect with me on X: @thebjtho.

 Thanks,
 BJ